 The bad episodes seem to get triggered by sudden weather changes2, stress and illness3.
 I so far haven’t seen any connection to my food intake (thankfully).
 As I have a history of weather and stress induced migraines, and vestibular migraines are a thing as I learned after yet another lengthy research session, I’m now tracking my symptoms daily (vertigo, headache, tinnitus, nausea, plus stress & weather) in preparation for yet another round of trying to get a proper diagnosis and ideally working treatment for this shit from a neurologist.

-tldr: It’s not low blood pressure, it’s not just “a bit dizzy”, it’s not BPPV (so Epley etc don’t help).
+tldr: It’s not low blood pressure, it’s not just “a bit dizzy”, it’s not BPPV (so Epley etc don’t help), no hearing loss is involved.
 It might be a weird version of migraines, I’m currently tracking things in preparation for another attempt at getting to the bottom of this.
 I won’t die from it and have well working coping strategies but on some days it just plain sucks.